MicrosoftDocs/azure-docs/articles/virtual-network/security-overview.md

 * **GatewayManager** (Resource Manager only): This tag denotes the address prefixes of the Azure Gateway Manager service.
 If you specify *GatewayManager* for the value, traffic is allowed or denied to GatewayManager.
 If you only want to allow access to GatewayManager in a specific [region](https://azure.microsoft.com/regions), you can specify the region in the following format GatewayManager.[region name].
 * **AzureDataLake** (Resource Manager only): This tag denotes the address prefixes of the Azure Data Lake service.
 If you specify *AzureDataLake* for the value, traffic is allowed or denied to AzureDataLake.
 * **AzureActiveDirectory** (Resource Manager only): This tag denotes the address prefixes of the AzureActiveDirectory service.
 If you specify *AzureActiveDirectory* for the value, traffic is allowed or denied to AzureActiveDirectory.
-* **CorpNetSAW** (Resource Manager only): This tag denotes the address prefixes of the CorpNetSAW service.
+* **CorpNetSAW** (Resource Manager only): This tag denotes the address prefixes of the [CorpNetSAW devices](../security/azure-security-iaas.md#use-privileged-access-workstations), .
 If you specify *CorpNetSAW* for the value, traffic is allowed or denied to CorpNetSAW.

 > [!NOTE]
 > Service tags of azure services denotes the address prefixes from the specific cloud being used.
 Regional service tags are not supported on national clouds, only in global format.
 For example, *Storage* and *Sql*.